drfleming0227/Redfish-Tools/json-to-openapi-converter/README.md

     | Properties that contain an `anyOf` statement showing `null` | Adds `"nullable: true"` to those properties and removes the `anyOf` statement. |
     | `"definitions"`        | `"components/schemas"`                    |

-After each JSON file has been processed and converted to YAML, the OpenAPI service document is then constructed.
-This is done by processing the cached URI, HTTP, and action information found in the converted JSON files.
-For each URI, it creates the path entry with its HTTP methods, request body, and responses.
+1. After the tool finishes converting the JSON Schema files to YAML files, the tool constructs the OpenAPI service document.
+To accomplish this, the tool processes the cached URI, HTTP, and action information in the converted JSON Schema files.
+For each URI, the tool creates the path entry with its HTTP methods, request body, and responses.